Russian rouble hits more than 3-week low near 71 vs dollar

 The rouble has been under external pressure since a Western price cap on Russia's oil sales came into force in early December alongside a European Union embargo on buying sea-borne Russian oil, forcing Moscow to sell at a discount.

-Brent crude oil LCOc1, the global benchmark for Russia's main export, was steady at $84.90 a barrel.
+Brent crude oil LCOc1, the global benchmark for Russia's main export, was down 1% at $84.1 a barrel.

 Russian stock indexes were higher.